Located near Chidlow in the Perth Hills, Lake Leschenaultia has an old world charm that offers the perfect city escape.

 Formerly known as Chidlows Well, the Lake was built in 1897 as a dam by the Western Australian Government Railway to provide water to steam trains.
 Since 1947 it’s become a premier recreational site.

-Explore the lake and rent a canoe – or bring your own rubber dinghy or stand up paddle board.
-Canoes are available from 1 September to 1 July and cost $13 for half an hour or $20 for a full hour.
+Canoe Hire is available from 1 September to 1 July and costs $13 for half an hour or $20 for a full hour.

 Want to stay longer?
-Lake Leschenaultia has 22 powered camping sites, suitable for tents and camper trailers, along with a non-powered site suitable for up to 40 people.
-There’s a $20 booking fee and sites cost $9 per person per night.
+Lake Leschenaultia has 22 powered camping sites.
+Sites are approximately 6×6 metre and suitable for tents and camper trailers.
+There’s also a non-powered site suitable for groups of up to 40 people.

 For crowds, weddings, family get-togethers and any other sociable even, shelters and lawns can be hired for exclusive use.